Friday, March 17, 2023

 greened by the silence of winter.

-which seem somehow the outskirts of a prowl,
+somehow the outskirts of the prowl of some

 slowly, ever so much,